Chirag-ahir/JAVA-All-Basic/README.md

 HashSet is the best approach for search operations.<br>
 The initial default capacity of HashSet is 16, and the load factor is 0.75.<br>

-what is difference between list and set ?<br>
-A list can contain duplicate elements whereas Set contains unique elements only.

-what is key difference between HashSet and LinkedList ?<br>
- 1. Insertion order maintain in linkedList while in hashSet it's not maintained.
- 2. linkedList allows duplication while hashSet not allows duplication.

  ===================LINKED-HASHSET===================

  Java LinkedHashSet class contains unique elements only like HashSet.<BR>